Skip to main content

 • Study Design: Prospective, multicenter, randomized (2:1) controlled study to evaluate the safety and effectiveness of the LARIAT Suture Delivery System to percutaneously isolate and ligate the Left Atrial Appendage (LAA) from the Left Atrium (LA) as an adjunct to planned Pulmonary Vein Isolation (PVI) catheter ablation in the treatment of subjects with symptomatic persistent or long-standing persistent atrial fibrillation (Afib)

-• Objectives: To demonstrate the ability of the LARIATTM Suture Delivery System to: (1) percutaneously isolate and ligate the LAA from the LA as an adjunct to planned PVI catheter ablation in the treatment of subjects with symptomatic persistent or long-standing persistent Afib; (2) demonstrate that the adjunctive percutaneous LAA ligation procedure does not result in an unacceptable risk of serious adverse events (SAEs) in persistent or long-standing persistent Afib subjects for whom a catheter ablation procedure is planned; and (3) assess freedom from episodes of Afib > 30 seconds duration any time following the 90-day blanking period post-index PVI through 12 months post PVI
+• Objectives: To demonstrate the ability of the LARIAT Suture Delivery System to: (1) percutaneously isolate and ligate the LAA from the LA as an adjunct to planned PVI catheter ablation in the treatment of subjects with symptomatic persistent or long-standing persistent Afib; (2) demonstrate that the adjunctive percutaneous LAA ligation procedure does not result in an unacceptable risk of serious adverse events (SAEs) in persistent or long-standing persistent Afib subjects for whom a catheter ablation procedure is planned; and (3) assess freedom from episodes of Afib > 30 seconds duration any time following the 90-day blanking period post-index PVI through 12 months post PVI

 • Number of Subjects and Sites: 600 randomized subjects at up to 65 sites